rickdgray/xer/README.md

 https://www.xertocsv.com/

+!!!This make is broken and will clear the repo folder; need to fix!!!
 To build:

 >make

 To do:

-Scrollbar on left

-infinite scroll on table
+* FIX BUILD

-import csv
+* import csv

-export xer
+* export xer

-dictionary of table names?
+* dictionary of table names?

-reload table on second import
+* reload table on second import
+* handle empty table on csv import
+* angular dark and light themes?